eryjus/century-os/journals/JOURNAL-v0.3.0.md

 So, I have pulled the PMM process out of the setup.
 I have a working PMM with the current code, so I can keep this working like this for now.

 I am looking through Redmine to see what else I committed to myself to work on with this version.
 I will admit that the desire to move on to something else is really strong.

+---

+This version is complete; and I am pushing the final version.